 If you live in California where the invasive Japanese dodder has infiltrated itself, you need to contact your county agricultural commissioner or local extension office for assistance in identification and help with control.
 The rapid spread of this weed has it under an eradication program in California.

-Remove small infestations of dodder by hand and manage large ones with mowing, pruning, burning or spraying herbicides to thwart seed production.
-Prune host plants 1/8 to 14 inch below the point of attachment.
+Remove small infestations of dodder by hand and manage large ones with mowing, pruning, burning, or spraying herbicides to thwart seed production.
+Prune host plants 1/8 to 14 inch (5 mm. to 36 cm.) below the point of attachment.
 Be mindful of equipment and clothing when moving from infested to uninfected areas, as the seeds may cling to them and be transported.